About Leadership in Energy and Environmental Design

 In 1998, The U.S. Green Building Council created the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
 This system provides a set of standards to follow when constructing environmentally sustainable buildings.
 This criteria is publicly reviewed by the membership organizations of the USGBC, and if all standards are met, that building then becomes LEED-certified.
-Individuals may take a LEED accreditation exam, and if they pass, they are considered an Accredited Professional (AP).
+Individuals may take an accreditation exam, and if they pass, they are considered an Accredited Professional (AP).

 We welcome the opportunity to become a member of your LEED team and assist you in getting your building certified, gold, silver or platinum.